 - improve transparency for healthcare professionals;

 - support the efforts of the stakeholders funding, reporting on and regulating healthcare services; and

 - continue to drive improvements that maintain Queensland’s leading health system.

-The public consultation process for online and written submissions for the Expanding Healthcare Quality and Patient Safety Reporting Discussion Paper 2017 closes at 5pm on Friday 27 October 2017.
+The public consultation process for online and written submissions for the Expanding Healthcare Quality and Patient Safety Reporting Discussion Paper 2017 closed on Friday 27 October 2017.

-For more information, read the discussion paper or email the Patient Safety and Quality Improvement Service.
+For more information email the Patient Safety and Quality Improvement Service.